This post may contain affiliate links. Please read our disclosure policy.

 Be sure to see the recipe card below for exact ingredients and full recipe instructions!

-Step 1 | Crush Graham Crackers
+Step 2 | Crush Graham Crackers

-You will need about 10-12 cracker sheets (Different brands have different sized sheets), which will make 1 ½ cups of graham cracker crumbs.
+You will need about 10-12 cracker sheets (Different brands have different-sized sheets), which will make 1 ½ cups of graham cracker crumbs.

-Step 2 | Add in sugar and melted butter
+Step 2 | Add in Sugar and Melted butter

 The butter acts as the glue that will hold the crust together!
-And butter makes everything taste better anyway – right!
+And butter makes everything taste better anyway – right?

-Step 3 | Make Graham Cracker Crumb Mixture
+Step 3 | Pulse or Mix the Graham Cracker Crumb Mixture

 Step 4 | Press into Pie Plate

-Now you are ready to transfer the mixture to the pie pan.
+Now, you are ready to transfer the mixture to the pie pan.

 Press the mixture firmly into the bottom and up the sides of a 9-inch pie plate.
-It helps to use something flat, like the bottom of a measuring cup or a glass to help press it in evenly.
+It helps to use something flat, like the bottom of a measuring cup or a glass, to help press it in evenly.

-• For an even deeper flavor try using brown sugar in place of granulated sugar.
+• For an even deeper flavor, try using brown sugar in place of granulated sugar.
 You can also use powdered sugar in place of granulated sugar for a smoother texture.

 • If your mixture isn’t the right consistency: If it isn’t wet or binding together enough – you may not have enough butter.
 Just add a little more butter.
 If it’s too wet (you may have too much butter).
-Then you will want to add a few more crushed graham crackers.
+Then, you will want to add a few more crushed graham crackers.
 You are looking for a wet sand-like texture.

 Tips